 - Most of the saddles shown are new, but some might be used.

 - Shipping is almost always included in the price for locations in the continental USA.

 - Some saddles by HorseSaddleShop are listed twice.
 Why?
 It’s because HorseSaddleShop is one business (located in Bremen, Indiana), with two websites (HorseSaddleShop.com and eSaddles.com), and they often show the same saddle on both websites.
 In case one website would have a better deal on a saddle, saddles from both websites are shown.

 A Fork Saddles: Forks and Swells and Pommels, Oh My!

 The area at the front of a saddle is called the fork, the swell, or the pommel.
 While it’s common to use any of these terms interchangeably when referring to Western saddles, the word “pommel” is used almost exclusively for English saddles.

 Below: On this bare saddle tree the blue arrow is pointing to the area on a saddle referred to as the fork, swell, or pommel.

 The fork has an upward arch to allow room for the horse’s withers underneath it, and has a saddle bar attached to either side at the bottom (which can be seen on a bare saddle tree but not on a finished saddle).
 In a Western saddle, the saddle horn is at the top of the fork.

 The forks of a Western saddle fall into two broad categories: Slick forks and swell forks.

 Slick fork saddles have forks that are low with little or no swell to them.
-Simply put, a slick fork is widest at its bottom where it connects to the saddle tree bars.
-Since this describes an a fork, an a fork saddle is a slick fork saddle.
+Described another way, a slick fork is widest at its bottom where it connects to the saddle tree bars.
+An a fork saddle is a slick fork saddle.